jigordev/lua-match/README.md

 - **String, Number, or Boolean Key**: When a string, number, or boolean is used as the key in the `cases` table, it checks if the value matches the key and then executes the corresponding function.

-- **Table Key (Range Check)**: If the key is a table, the library checks if the table contains two numbers and validates if the value is within the specified range.
+- **Range (Range Check)**: If the key for a range function, the library validates that the value is within the specified range.

 - **Table Key (Equality Check)**: If the table is not a range, it checks if the table matches the value exactly (using deep comparison).